The good physician treats the disease; the great physician treats the patient who has the disease.

 The hierarchy of natural systems.

 According to general system theory, disturbances in a system at one level have implications for other levels in the hierarchy of natural systems.
 A person is part of a hierarchy of systems that ranges from the smallest organelle to the largest community and culture and can be profoundly affected by changes in any of these systems.
-Unlike the biomedical model, the biopsychosocial model makes clear that the patient's relationships (including the clinician–patient ...
+Unlike the biomedical model, the biopsychosocial model makes clear that the patient's relationships (including the clinician–patient relationship) can ...